ec-jrc/re3gistry/documentation/administrator-manual.md

 Once the files have been copied, the configuration files needs to be customized.
 The configuration files can be found at [webapp-root]/conf/conf.js.

-Every configuration entry is well documented with inline comment.
+Every configuration entry is well documented with inline comments.
 An important part to be customized is the one where all the required URL are specified ("The app's base URLs").

 #### Configuring the HTTP server

-The webapp contains also an example configuration files fot the Apache HTTP server.
+The webapp contains also an example configuration files for the Apache HTTP server.
 This file may needs some customization based on your OS and Apache version.

 The Apache configuration file (apache-example-configuration.conf) can be found in the [webapp](../dist/webapp/) folder.